craigceleste/qarally/README.md

     1. [Node.js] is the engine for running build scripts, unit tests, and all the dev-time stuff.
     1. [Git] or another git client you like.

+1. Configure git

+        git config --global user.email 'your@email.com'
+        git config --global user.name 'Your Name'
+        git config --global push.default simple
+   * This just saves you some warnings.
+I'm not a git expert.
+There is lots of advice on using and configuring git elsewhere.

 1. Install the following node modules by running this from PowerShell.

         npm install bower -g